Tiger Watch Ranthambhore

 Bihari Singh is a coordinator in the Village Wildlife Volunteer Program.
 His main responsibilities are monitoring wildlife and conducting anti-poaching operations in the Mandrayal range within the Kailadevi Wildlife Sanctuary.

-Niranjan is a coordinator in the Village Wildlife Volunteer Program.
+Dharmsingh is a coordinator in the Village Wildlife Volunteer Program.
 His main responsibilities are monitoring wildlife and conducting anti-poaching operations.
-He has done his matric and has worked with us for 2 years.
+After the outbreak of Covid19 Tiger Watch’s Mogya Education Program shifted to a homeschool model.
+Since then he travels to individual families for lessons.
+He has done MA in Hindi and has worked with us for 3 years.
 He has also conducted multiple surveys in and around Ranthambhore.
-He also trained the forest guards of the newly established Mukundura Tiger Reserve in tracking tigers and monitoring wildlife.

 A post graduate in sociology, Harimohan is a coordinator in the Village Wildlife Volunteer Program.
 His main responsibilities are monitoring wildlife and conducting anti-poaching operations.
 He has worked with us for 4 years.
 He has conducted surveys in and around Ranthambhore including those involving socio-economics.